rive-app/rive-ios/README.md

 to have access to our higher level views or build on top of our bindings to control your own animation loop.

+## Via Swift Package Manager
+To install via Swift Package Manager, in the package finder in xcode, search with the Github repository name: `https://github.com/rive-app/rive-ios`

 # Examples

 There is an example project next to the runtimes.